Tabris83/KSP-Shipyard/README.md

-Welcome to Tabris' Shipyard
+Welcome to Twitching Astronaut's Shipyard

-there will be eventually several categories
+There will be eventually several categories

 1. Constellation Related
     1. Lifters